davidhudson2128/BruinsTicketsScanner/README.md

 # Bruins-Tickets-Scanner

-This project periodically scans across multiple ticket sale platforms (Stubhub and Seatgeek) and looks for ‘cheap’ Boston Bruins games in Boston, MA.
+This project, built in Python, periodically scans across multiple ticket sale platforms using their APIs, and looks for ‘cheap’ Boston Bruins games in Boston, MA.
 A ‘cheap’ game is one in which the lowest ticket price for that game is under a set price threshold.
 These results are automatically saved to the ‘output.txt’ file.

 If a game is found which has a minimum ticket price under another threshold, a text message is sent to a phone number notifying them of the cheap game.

 This project is running on an Ubuntu server which periodically pushes the 'output.txt' file to this repository.
+The project currently scans across the Stubhub and SeatGeek ticket platforms.